Matovic/edge-detection-filter/README.md

 ## Data

-Our data consists of time for each process and each thread.
+Our evaluation data consists of time for each process and each thread.
 We created this dataset using the `testProgram.sh` bash script.
-The program run the Canny edge detection filter for 10 images(8 of them where roughly 1GB).

-Our data consists of time for each process and each thread.
-We created this dataset using the `testProgram.sh` bash script.
-The program run the Canny edge detection filter for 10 images(8 of them where roughly 1GB).
-Here is our dataset:
+The program run the Canny edge detection filter for the dataset of 10 images(8 of them where roughly 1GB).

 ## Evaluation